Hebrews Chapter 6

 How can such a thing happen, that people could experience the Holy Spirit’s power and still fall away?
 We have only to think of Judas who became a tragic example of this very thing.
 He was chosen by the Lord and spent the next three years in close proximity to him.
 He heard the Sermon on the Mount and all the other wonderful teachings of Jesus.
 He was also sent out to minister in the Spirit’s power, to work miracles, to cast out demons and to heal the sick.
 Yet Jesus called him “the son of perdition.”
 (Jn.
 6:70-71).
 Obviously he did not receive salvation only to lose it.
 He simply never had it, despite his almost constant exposure to the grace and truth of God.20 We are reminded once more of the end-day in which many will say to him: “‘Lord, Lord, did we not prophesy in your name, and in your name drive out demons and perform many miracles?’
 Then I will tell them plainly, ‘I never knew you.
 Away from me, you evildoers!’”
 (Matt.
 7:22-23).
 Here we have people quite experienced in spiritual things but yet truly unconverted.
 This passage in Matthew 7 sounds like an alarm through this whole section of Hebrews.

 The English commentator Dr. Peter Pett remarks about these folks: “So, careful examination…indicates the real possibility that these people were professing Christians but without a genuine life transforming experience.
-Note that the whole emphasis is on that which comes from without (enlightenment, heavenly gift, Holy Spirit, prophetic word, powers, and not on inward fruit such as love, joy, peace, etc.” 21 Wuest likens them to the spies at Kadesh who not only saw the land but actually held its fruit in their hands and yet turned back in unbelief.22
+Note that the whole emphasis is on that which comes from without (enlightenment, heavenly gift, Holy Spirit, prophetic word, powers, and not on inward fruit such as love, joy, peace, etc.” 21 Wuest likens them to the spies at Kadesh who not only saw the land but they held its fruit in their hands and yet turned back in unbelief.22

 The author of Hebrews goes on in his treatment of the fallen ones.
 He describes them as those who have tasted the goodness of the word of God and the powers of the coming age…” (6:5).
 These have not only experienced the Holy Spirit but they have experienced the word of God and to some degree have experienced the power of the age to come.
 We think again of Judas Iscariot.
 However, we also think of others like Demas who without a doubt was involved in the apostolic ministry with Paul and then fell away (2 Tim.
 4:10).
 We think of Simon the Sorcerer who believed and was baptized under the ministry of Philip (Acts 8:13).
 Later, Peter sternly rebuked him because his heart was still not right.
 It is an almost uniform testimony of early Christian writers that this Simon was responsible for introducing great heresy into the church.